Mikaela/mikaela.github.io/blog/_posts/2024-05-22-policy-contentblocker.md

 Well, in uBlock Origin I did add the Mozilla/Firefox domains to avoid breakage and in the end I removed the extra protection those sites would have from extensions which would permit tracking by Mozilla.
 However, [PrivacyBadger] would still protect from that while being less likely to break.

 _Would you like to restore the protection for Mozilla pages?
-Replace the `user` with `clear` so it will be restored to default value while `user` persists even if the lines are removed as they appear as if the user had changed them in `about:config`._
+Replace the `user` in `status` of `extensions.webextensions.restrictedDomains {}` with `clear` so it will be restored to default value while `user` persists even if the lines are removed as they appear as if the user had changed them in `about:config`._

 ## Answers to potential questions